Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Mandatory BNG principles:

-- Utilise the mitigation hierarchy to minimise impact on biodiversity
+- Utilise the mitigation hierarchy to minimise the impact on biodiversity

 - Eliminate negative impacts on biodiversity that cannot be offset elsewhere